 Reality is intrinsically articulable.
 This is not a trivial claim.
 It means that reality can be determined in multiple ways—conceptually, formally, practically—without any single determination exhausting it.
 Articulation presupposes determinability: a structured openness that makes determination possible.

-We call this structured openness differentiated possibility.
+We therefore call this structured openness differentiated possibility.
+Yet it must now be clarified: differentiated possibility does not originate as abstract modal structure.
+It originates as real, non-interchangeable particularity prior to intelligible articulation.
 It is not a domain of entities, not a stockpile of possibilia, not a logical space of consistent propositions.
 Nor is it chaotic flux or bare potentiality.
-It is the intrinsic determinability-structure of reality itself: real, differentiated, pre-formal.
+It is the intrinsic determinability-structure of reality grounded in prior differentiation.

 Differentiated possibility is pre-intelligible, not unintelligible.
 It is presupposed by acts of articulation rather than produced by them.
 Formal systems—logic, mathematics, normative critique—operate within intelligible regions, what we may call teleo-spaces.
-But teleo-spaces themselves presuppose determinability.
-They articulate what is already structurally available.
+But teleo-spaces presuppose determinability, and determinability presupposes differentiated possibility grounded in divine love.
+Intelligibility takes up what love has first particularized.

 If determinability is structured and real, it cannot be self-grounding.
 It depends upon a source beyond modal articulation.
 That source cannot be another determinate entity, for all determinate being presupposes determinability.
-It must be that which grounds the articulability of reality as such.
+Nor can it be abstract modal structure.
+It must be living agency capable of grounding differentiation without brute fact and articulability without compulsion.

 I. The Three Levels